ytdl-patched/ytdl-patched/README.md

                                      |webm|mov|avi|mp3|mka|m4a|ogg|opus).
 If
                                      target container does not support the
                                      video/audio codec, remuxing will fail.
 You
-                                     can specify multiple rules; eg.
+                                     can specify multiple rules; Eg.
                                      "aac>m4a/mov>mp4/mkv" will remux aac to
                                      m4a, mov to mp4 and anything else to mkv.
     --recode-video FORMAT            Re-encode the video into another format if re-encoding is necessary.
-The supported
+The syntax and
-                                     formats are the same as --remux-video
+                                     supported formats are the same as --remux- video
     --postprocessor-args NAME:ARGS   Give these arguments to the postprocessors.
                                      Specify the postprocessor/executable name
                                      and the arguments separated by a colon ":"